LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 ## Part 2: Backend - Neo4j DB Deployment

 ### 2.1.
 Pre-built Docker Image
 This repo comes with a pre-built _Docker_ image, containing the full _Northwind_ dataset and hosted in the _GitHub Container Registry_ (GHCR).
-You can deploy it as a local container (or provision into a cloud, e.g. by uing **Azure Kubernetes Services**).
+You can deploy it as a local container (or provision into a cloud, e.g. by using **Azure Kubernetes Services**).

 ``` PowerShell
 docker run -d --name neo4j-northwind -p 7474:7474 -p 7687:7687 ghcr.io/lazauk/neo4j-northwind:latest